absolute-quantum/cats-blender-plugin/README.md

 ##### Viseme CH
 The name of the shape key that controls the mouth movement that looks like someone is saying CH

+##### Shape key mix intensity
+Controls the strength in the creation of the shape keys.
+Lower for less mouth movement strength.

 ## Eye tracking
 ![](https://i.imgur.com/LPlF6wQ.png)